apigeoneer/100-days-of-code/r1-log.md

 ###R1D12
 Added few more elements to the drawer menu, & animations to the entry & exit of fragments in the app.
 Brushed up HTML & CSS fundamentals by practicing on Codedamn.

+###R1D13
+---skipped---

+###R1D14
+Attempted a graph problem, & 2 #ProjectEuler's problems today.
+Was able to solve only 1 out of 3: Multiples of 3 and 5.